edugomez102/lua_pseudo_ecs/README.md

 run `love .` on main directory.

+## Editor branch

+To run the imgui editor, build love-imgui from this this repo https://github.com/Keyslam/love-imgui
+Then add `imgui.so` to the main directory.

 # Shipping 🚢
 - **Windows**: Dive into the `scripts\` folder and run the `ship_windows.bat` (double-click is fine)